What are colon polyps?

 Most colon polyps do not show any symptoms.
 Doctors may find them while running routine tests or trying to diagnose another condition.
 However, when symptoms do occur, they may include:

-- Not having a bowel movement for over a week
+- Not having a bowel movement for more than a week

 - Having diarrhea for over a week

-- Blood in the stool, which could look black or have red streaks throughout
+- Blood in the stool; the stool may look black or have red streaks throughout

 - Mucus discharge